The Cantos: XVII–XXX

-Canto XXI deals with the machinations of the Medici bank, especially with the Medici's effect on Venice.
-These are contrasted with the actions of Thomas Jefferson, who is shown as a cultured leader with an interest in the arts.
-A phrase from one of Sigismondo Pandolfo's letters inserted into the Jefferson passage draws an explicit parallel between the two men, a theme that is to recur later in the poem.
+Canto XXI deals with the difference of patronage between the Medici family, especially Lorenzo the Magnificent and Thomas Jefferson.
+A phrase from one of Sigismundo Malatesta's letters inserted into the Jefferson passage ("affatigandose per suo piacere o no") draws an explicit parallel between the two men – neither had the financial power of the Medici, yet assisted in the production of art even though they were of relatively modest means and far from the centres of culture.
 The next canto continues the focus on finance by introducing the Social Credit theories of C.H.
 Douglas for the first time.

 Canto XXIII returns to the world of the troubadours via Homer and Renaissance neo-platonism.
 Pound saw Provençal culture as a nexus of survival of the old pagan beliefs, and the destruction of the Cathar stronghold at Montsegur at the end of the Albigensian Crusade is held up as an example of the tendency of authority to crush all such alternative cultures.
 The destruction of Mont Segur is implicitly compared with the destruction of Troy in the closing lines of the canto.

 Canto XXIV then returns to 15th-century Italy and the d'Este family, again focusing on their Venetian activities and Niccolo d'Este's voyage to the Holy Land.

-Cantos XXV and XXVI draw on the Book of the Council Major in Venice and Pound's personal memories of the city.
+Cantos XXV draws on the Book of the Council Major in Venice and Pound's personal memories of the city.
 Anecdotes on Titian and Mozart deal with the relationship between artist and patron.
+Cantos XXVI is a history of Venice.

-Canto XXVII returns to the Russian Revolution, which is seen as being destructive, not constructive, and echoes the ruin of Eblis from Canto VI.
+Canto XXVII outlines the Russian Revolution, which is seen as being destructive, not constructive, and echoes the ruin of Eblis from Canto VI.

 XXVIII returns to the contemporary scene, with a passage on transatlantic flight.
 The last two cantos in the series return to the world of "clear song".
 In Canto XXIX, a story from their visit to the Provençal site at Excideuil contrasts Pound and Eliot on the subject of Christianity, with Pound implicitly rejecting that religion.
 Finally, the series closes with a glimpse of the printer Hieronymus Soncinus of Fano preparing to print the works of Petrarch.